Cost of Attendance (COA)

 - Miscellaneous Personal Expenses

 - Direct Loan Fees (if borrowed)

 The total COA is not the amount you owe the university for the year.
 Students should contact the Office of Student Financial Aid to request a review of their cost of attendance if actual expenses are significantly different from the costs listed with their financial aid award notification.
 Child care, computer, study abroad and disability related expenses can be taken into consideration with the submission of the proper paperwork.

 Direct vs. Indirect Costs:

-- Direct Costs are those you pay directly to the university and include tuition, fees, and tuition differential.
+- Direct Costs are those you pay directly to the university and include tuition, fees, and tuition differential (if applicable).
 Room and board are direct costs for those living in campus housing.

-Your COA includes actual figures such as tuition, fees and differentials, as well as estimates for books and supplies, room and board, travel and miscellaneous expenses.
-Please keep in mind that these are only estimates and student's actual costs will vary.
+Your COA includes actual figures such as tuition, fees and tuition differentials (if applicable), as well as estimates for books and supplies, room and board, travel and miscellaneous expenses.
+Please keep in mind that these are only estimates and students' actual costs may vary.

 [ Top ]

 Copyright © 2008 The Board of Trustees of the University of Illinois